Twitches (film): Casting

 Originally, Tia was supposed to play Camryn and Tamera was supposed to play Alex, but the two wanted their roles to be switched.
 For the first few days of filming, the cast and crew had a hard time telling Tia and Tamera apart.
+Kristen Wilson, the actress who played Camryn/Apolla and Alex/Artemis's birth-mother, is 9 years older than the Mowry Twins.
+Also, Karen Holness, who plays Camryn's adoptive mother, is only a year older than Tia and Tamera.

 Filming

 Production for the film began in June 2005, entirely shot in Toronto, Ontario.
 Special effects were used in conjunction with green screens to help simulate the magic tricks shown throughout the movie - the transitions between Earth and Coventry, the moon and sun put on the same horizon, and, with the aid of a wind machine, the visualization of the Darkness' presence.

 Release

 Broadcast

 When the movie first aired on Disney Channel on October 14, 2005, it was viewed by 7 million viewers.
 In four subsequent airings during its first weekend, the movie drew a total of 21.5 million viewers and was the week's most popular cable program.